 Food, Gear and Misc.
 Storage

-Plastic pails with lid options including screw top, Gamma Seal and tear strip with lids, are perfect for storing a plentiful number of non-perishable food items like canned goods, protein bars and Spam.
+Plastic pails with lid options including screw top, Gamma Seal and tear strip with lids, are perfect for storing a plentiful number of non-perishable food items like canned goods, and protein bars .
 Depending upon your need, you choose from a 5-, 6- or 12-gallon container.
 Label each container with a visible expire date.